Sound Checks, Eye Scans as Crew Preps for Saturday Spacewalk

-Category: Space Hits: 3NASA spacewalkers (front left) Victor Glover and Michael Hopkins are pictured with (rear left) astronauts Kate Rubins and Soichi Noguchi before the start of a spacewalk on Jan.
+Category: Space Hits: 4NASA spacewalkers (front left) Victor Glover and Michael Hopkins are pictured with (rear left) astronauts Kate Rubins and Soichi Noguchi before the start of a spacewalk on Jan.
 27, 2021.

 The Expedition 64 crew is wrapping up final preparations before two astronauts exit the International Space Station for a maintenance spacewalk on Saturday morning.
 The orbital residents also measured lab sound levels and checked their crewmates’ eyes to end the workweek.